-The pheromone might perhaps operate by making the women feel more at ease with men, and/or more attractive to them or more attracted by them.
+Pheromones might work by making the women feel more at ease with men.
+And it may make them feel more attractive to them or more attracted to them.

 Berliner thinks this ability may have more to do with pheromonal communication and the sixth sense than extrasensory perception.

 Without relying on other sensory cues is the person frowning?
 Is his voice strained?
-Is he perspiring more than normal?
+Perspiring more than normal?
 Is it he fidgeting people with highly tuned VNOs may be able to read a person’s mood based solely on the pheromones he or she is sending into the air.

 The Pheromone Mother-Baby Bond

 Picture a fetus suspended in its mother’s womb.
 It wants for nothing.
 Its environment is perfectly climate-controlled, its appetite is sated at a moment’s notice, and its daily rhythms are determined by an ancient code designed to keep it in a happy state of equilibrium.

 It is always a treat to watch a mother-to-be communicate with her developing baby.
 She pats and caresses her stomach, plays music to the small being in her body, coos and sings softly.
 After the baby is born, people will marvel at the degree to which the mother and infant have already cemented their bond.
 Onlookers will notice that the infant often squawks and screams until it is in the arms of its mother; no other form of comforting will assuage the baby.

 A mother has the uncanny ability to recognize her infant by how he smells and, some scientists think, by his pheromones.
 And a newborn can identify the smell of his own mother even if he can’t see her or hear her voice.
 Infants being prepped for surgery are often swaddled with things that smell like their mothers—a blouse, a blanket, a pillowcase.
 As the baby dozes under the anesthetic, it feels protected and nurtured in the presence of its mother’s pheromone scent.